Asset managers can speed up dealmaking and potentially increase the number of closed deals this year by building an AI-driven tech stack.

 With the automation and contract outsourcing services available today, there’s no need for deal makers, in-house counsel, or outside law firms to waste hours or days on routine agreements.
 Managers no longer have to tolerate a time-consuming and costly NDA process.

-Ontra offers contract negotiation and processing for the private markets.
+Ontra offers Contract Automation for the private markets.
 A combination of AI-driven technology and a network of highly skilled transactional lawyers enables investment firms to execute routine contracts faster while freeing up their internal staff.
 It’s a complete solution for negotiating, executing, and managing contracts.